simpledimplejohn/robogersNeighborhood/README.md

 ## Description

-_This website demonstrates different ways of looping through an array and applying branching._
+_This website demonstrates different ways of looping through an array and applying branching by replacing the number 1 with "Beep!", the number 2 with "Boop!", and the number 3 with "Won't you be my neighbor?"._

 ## Setup/Installation Requirements